shnewto/sheas.blog/posts/2017-cobalt-and-now.md

 1. Build the side with `cobalt build`
 1. `now deploy _site`?
 Bam!
 Live website with a generated URL.

-Totally, totally, sold, I ended up springing for the step above free account so I could associate my custom domains with the deploys and also support something that blew my mind.
+Totally, totally, sold, I ended up springing for the step above a free account to associate custom domains with the deploys and also support something that blew my mind.

 ### Final thoughts